gabrielguerrero/ngrx-traits/README.md

     PaginationState {}
 ```

-Then we add the addPagination to the traits like:
+Then we add the addEntitiesPaginationTrait to the traits like:
 #### products-basket.traits.ts

 ```ts